Gordon Davidson (director): Career

-Moving to Los Angeles in 1963 to serve as Director of the Theatre Group based at UCLA, Gordon Davidson was selected in 1967 to be Artistic Director of the then new Mark Taper Forum and staged as the inaugural show The Devils followed by In the Matter of J. Robert Oppenheimer.
+Moving to Los Angeles in 1963 to serve as Director of the Theatre Group based at University of California, Los Angeles (UCLA), Gordon Davidson was selected in 1967 to be Artistic Director of the then new Mark Taper Forum and staged as the inaugural show The Devils followed by In the Matter of J. Robert Oppenheimer.

-Davidson directed over 40 plays including The Trial of the Catonsville Nine and Murderous Angels in 1971, Children of a Lesser God in 1982 and Stuff Happens in 2005.
+Davidson directed over 40 plays, including The Trial of the Catonsville Nine and Murderous Angels in 1971, Children of a Lesser God in 1982 and Stuff Happens in 2005.
 He also directed the film version The Trial of the Catonsville Nine in 1972 and a TV film called The Trial of Lee Harvey Oswald in 1977.
-According to his Los Angeles Times Obituary, Davidson produced over 300 plays for the Theater Center Group.
+According to his Los Angeles Times obituary, Davidson produced over 300 plays for Center Theatre Group.

-In 1977, Gordon Davidson earned Best Director Tony Award for his staging on Broadway of The Shadow Box, which he first staged at Mark Taper Forum in Los Angeles.
+In 1977, Gordon Davidson earned a Best Director Tony Award for his staging on Broadway of The Shadow Box, which he first staged at Mark Taper Forum in Los Angeles.
 The Taper won the Tony that year for Outstanding Regional Theater.

 In 2003, he made a brief cameo appearance as himself, directing a play starring James Earl Jones and Jack McFarland, in an episode of Will & Grace.

 Until 2005, he worked as artistic director for the Center Theatre Group in Los Angeles.
-He is fellow of the American Academy of Arts and Sciences.
+He is a fellow of the American Academy of Arts and Sciences.